-This EPD reports environmental transparency information for Type I-II and IL cements produced by the Titan Cement Group and distributed via bulk terminals at the ports of Newark, NJ, Chesapeake, VA, and Tampa, FL.
+This EPD reports environmental transparency information for 4 cements produced by Titan Florida Cement and Aggregates at its Medley, FL plant.
 Cements are hydraulic binders and are manufactured by grinding cement clinker and other constituents into a finely ground, usually grey colored mineral powder.
 When mixed with water, cement acts as a glue to bind together the sand, gravel or crushed stone to form concrete, one of the most durable, resilient and widely used construction materials in the world.
+The Table below sets out each cement type constituents and applicable standards.